Definition of Linux Diff Command

 - It can also be in a unified format.

-Below are the options available in diff command in Linux.
-Options with their description are also mentioned below for better understanding. –help command will give you all the options that are available for diff command in Linux.
+Below are the options available in the diff command in Linux.
+Options with their description are also mentioned below for better understanding. –help command will give you all the options available for diff commands in Linux.

 Options | Description |